justinlangley3/obmp-psql/docker/README.md

 See the [Dockerfile](Dockerfile) notes for build instructions.

 ## Running

+### Entrypoint

+The entrypoint for this container, [docker-entrypoint.sh](scripts/docker-entrypoint.sh), completes several tasks during startup:
+1. Creates required directories
+2. Removes stale PID and lock files
+3. Ensures postgres is reachable
+4. Ensures Kafka is reachable and runs Kafka validation tests
+5. Creates the OpenBMP database and tables if they do not exist
+6. Upgrades the database if required
+7. Configures cron jobs
+8. Configures the psql-app consumer
+9. Executes the container CMD

+> :bulb: The default CMD is `["/usr/bin/supervisord", "-c", "/etc/supervisord.conf"]`

+### Supervisord

+The container uses [supervisord](http://supervisord.org/) to manage the OpenBMP consumer processes.
+The supervisord configuration file is located at `/etc/supervisord.conf`.

+Services:
+* `crond` - Runs the OpenBMP cron jobs
+* `rsyslogd` - Runs the rsyslog daemon
+* `consumer` - Runs the OpenBMP psql-app consumer process (Java application)

 ### Kafka Validation Testing
 The Kafka setup can be tricky due to docker networking between containers and remote systems.